6.11.3 Cropped Polar Plot with Custom Orientation

-- Customize the axes settings for a polar graph
+- How to crop a polar graph

-- Highlight all the columns and choose Plot:Specialized:Polar theta(X)r(Y) from the main menu to create a polar graph:
+Activate the workbook Cropped Polar Plot with Custom Orientation.
+Highlight all the columns in Sheet 1 and choose Plot > Specialized: Symbol Θ r from the main menu to create a polar graph:

 - To change the orientation of the plot, go to Show tab and make sure the Angular - Outer is selected in the left panel.
 Set Direction to Counter Clock-Wise and the Axis Start at(deg) to 270 as shown below:

-- Add a Inner Radial Axis
+- Then, we are going to add a Inner Radial Axis

 - In the Show tab, click on the Add a radial axis button on the top of the left panel.
 Then the Radial - Inner Axis 1 is added in the left panel.